Lozlink/Link-s-TTT/README.md

 ## :scream: Bugs to fix :poop:
 - Clicking anywhere else on the page still counts it as a click.
-- Can't disable
+- Can't disable the tiles still working after the game ends.
-- Buttons to not click too many times (cause its broken :unamused:)

 ## :sob: Lessons learnt
-What I would do differently if I could wind back the clock...
+- Plan Better.
+- Have better time allocation to the prioritized items.
+-

 ## :white_check_mark: Future features
-Cool things I would add if I can keep working on this
+- Score Counter
+- More intuitive feature to reset the game, instead of reloading.
+- Audio integration.